 - Summer Internship at the U.S. Embassy in Beijing

 - Working in State Department as Foreign Service Officer

 In order to complete 26 weeks abroad required by the International Plan, I strung together the LBAT and a fall semester exchange program at Renmin University, in Beijing.
 These two programs were bridged by a short-term language class at SJTU.
 Both the Bridge and Exchange programs were valuable not only because they allowed me to exercise the language skills I’d developed during the LBAT, but also because of the multi-cultural experiences they afforded me.
 The language classes are filled with students from all over the world.
-During my time at Renmin University the only Americans in the classes were another GT student and myself.
+During my time at Renmin University the only Americans in the classes were another Georgia Tech student and myself.
 I made friends with students from all over the world, and still keep in touch with many of them.

 Being in China during the school year is a different experience from the LBAT.
 Chinese students return to campus from their summer vacation and are eager to make friends with native English speakers.
 I made several Chinese friends who were excited to help me practice my Chinese.
 They showed me around Shanghai and Beijing, providing me unique opportunities experienced by few visitors.